Nato-RnD/godo/theme_addons/muk_web_theme/doc/index.rst

 To upgrade this module, you need to:

-Download the module and add it to your Odoo addons folder.
-Restart the server and log on to your Odoo server.
+Download the module and add it to your Godo addons folder.
+Restart the server and log on to your Godo server.
 Select the Apps menu and upgrade the module by clicking on the upgrade button.

 If you installed the module using the "pip" command, you can also update the